-- (1) Seven faculty members. - (a) Five faculty members selected by the faculty council. - (b) Two faculty members appointed by the president. - (2) Four students. - (a) One graduate student. - (b) One professional student. - (c) Two undergraduate students, one representing on-campus students and one representing off-campus students. - (3) Two staff members appointed by the steering committee upon the recommendation of the staff advisory committee.
-The term of service is three years. - (4) Three administrators, non-voting. - (a) The senior vice president for administration and planning or designee. - (b) The senior vice president for business and finance or designee. - (c) The executive vice president and provost or designee. - (B) Duties and responsibilities. - (1) Take a broad and encompassing perspective on the physical environment of the university as it affects the academic enterprise and quality of life for the university community.
-Propose policies, review and recommend action regarding proposed major projects, and consult with university administration about matters within its domain. - (a) Teaching and learning environment: adequate classroom and teaching laboratory space; priorities for new construction to advance the academic enterprise; and priorities for renovation of academic facilities, especially classrooms and teaching laboratories.
+- (1) Seven faculty members. - (a) Five faculty members selected by the faculty council. - (b) Two faculty members appointed by the president. - (2) Four students. - (a) One graduate student. - (b) One professional student. - (c) Two undergraduate students, one representing on-campus students and one representing off-campus students. - (3) Two staff members appointed by the steering committee upon the recommendation of the staff advisory committee. - (4) Three non-voting administrators or their designees. - (a) The senior vice president for administration and planning. - (b) The senior vice president for business and finance. - (c) The executive vice president and provost. - (B) Duties and responsibilities. - Take a broad and encompassing perspective on the physical environment of the university as it affects the academic enterprise and quality of life for the university community.
+Propose policies, review and recommend action regarding proposed major projects, and consult with university administration about matters within its domain.

-- (b) Movement around campus: policies and projects to ease movement around campus by all relevant means, including but not limited to pedestrian, bicycle, motorized traffic, and mass transportation; policies and proposals concerning parking, public safety including institutional security, fire safety, risk reduction, and personal safety. - (c) The campus and the university district environment: activities undertaken to facilitate campus master planning and to implement the plans adopted; initiatives undertaken to advance the objectives of improving conditions in the university district, and activities of affiliated entities to promote these initiatives. - (2) Recommend items for senate action, review matters within its purview, hear periodic reports from relevant university organizations and administrative offices, and report annually to the senate.
+- (a) Teaching and learning environment: adequate classroom and teaching laboratory space; priorities for new construction to advance the academic enterprise; and priorities for renovation of academic facilities, especially classrooms and teaching laboratories. - (b) Movement around campus: policies and projects to ease movement around campus by all relevant means, including but not limited to pedestrian, bicycle, motorized traffic, and mass transportation; policies and proposals concerning parking, public safety including institutional security, fire safety, risk reduction, and personal safety. - (c) The campus and the university district environment: activities undertaken to facilitate campus master planning and to implement the plans adopted; initiatives undertaken to advance the objectives of improving conditions in the university district, and activities of affiliated entities to promote these initiatives. - (2) Recommend items for senate action, review matters within its purview, hear periodic reports from relevant university organizations and administrative offices, and report annually to the senate.

 - (1) The committee shall elect a chairperson from among its voting members.
-A chairperson shall serve a one-year term, and no more than one additional one-year term if reelected. - (2) As a standing council of the senate, this committee is also governed by the provisions of rules 3335-5-46 and 3335-5-48 of the Administrative Code.
+A chairperson shall serve a one-year term, and no more than one additional one-year term if reelected. - (2) As a standing council of the senate, this committee is also governed by the provisions of rule 3335-5-46 of the Administrative Code.